tomjoht/tomjoht.github.io/_posts/2015/2015-10-06-udemy-podcast-and-infographic-on-technical-writing.md

 - podcasts
 - stitcher
 keywords: udemy, technical writing course, online learning, ugar akinci
-summary: "Recently I was interviewed by Alex Bankoff from Udemy for a podcast on the field of technical writing.
+description: "Recently I was interviewed by Alex Bankoff from Udemy for a podcast on the field of technical writing.
 The Udemy team also created an infographic about the topics covered in the podcast."
 date: 2015-10-06
 tags:
 - technical writing